-4.5 In addition to these Objectives there are a range of others which apply across the Borough; these include ensuring that the supply of jobs keeps pace with the provision of housing, the promotion of learning, the development of next generation access to broadband and improvement of the digital infrastructure for residents and businesses, the development of cultural and sporting facilities, the reduction of health inequalities, the provision of diverse housing, the improvement of public transport, the minimisation of the impact of MK's growth on the climate, etc.
+In addition to these Objectives there are a range of others which apply across the Borough; these include ensuring that the supply of jobs keeps pace with the provision of housing, the promotion of learning, the development of next generation access to broadband and improvement of the digital infrastructure for residents and businesses, the development of cultural and sporting facilities, the reduction of health inequalities, the provision of diverse housing, the improvement of public transport, the minimisation of the impact of MK's growth on the climate, etc.

-4.6 These Strategic Objectives are supplemented by a number of specific policies.
+These Strategic Objectives are supplemented by a number of specific policies.
 The most relevant policies affecting Woburn Sands are as follows:

 - Policy CS1 Milton Keynes Development Strategy: The provision of new homes and jobs will take account of the Settlement Hierarchy.
-The majority will be focused on, and adjacent to, the existing urban area of Milton Keynes. - The Strategic Land Allocation Area to the South East of the city is categorised as an extension to the existing urban area (Policy CS5). - Woburn Sands is categorised as a Key Settlement and not part of the urban area. - Policy CS2 Housing Land Supply: This stipulates that sites identified for housing will follow the Settlement Hierarchy and be identified "after extensive engagement with the local community". - Policy CS3 Employment Land Supply: This establishes the criteria for identifying land for employment.
-Woburn Sands is not identified as having any possible sites for such development other than the 1.3ha allocated within Parklands. - Policy CS4 Retail and Leisure Development: The declared policy is to protect the retail role of town centres so that they provide convenience shopping and service facilities in order to reduce and minimise car dependency and to ensure ready access by non-car owning households and other people with limited or impaired mobility. - Policy CS9 Strategy for the Rural Area: The policy states that development will be focussed on the Key Settlements of Newport Pagnell, Olney and Woburn Sands as the most sustainable rural settlements, taking into account the population, constraints, transport links and the capacity of services in these towns.
+The majority will be focused on, and adjacent to, the existing urban area of Milton Keynes. - The Strategic Land Allocation Area to the South East of the city is categorised as an extension to the existing urban area (Policy CS5). - Woburn Sands is categorised as a Key Settlement and not part of the urban area. - Policy CS2 Housing Land Supply: This stipulates that sites identified for housing will follow the Settlement Hierarchy and be identified "after extensive engagement with the local community".

+- Policy CS3 Employment Land Supply: This establishes the criteria for identifying land for employment.
+Woburn Sands is not identified as having any possible sites for such development other than the 1.3ha allocated within Parklands. - Policy CS4 Retail and Leisure Development: The declared policy is to protect the retail role of town centres so that they provide convenience shopping and service facilities in order to reduce and minimise car dependency and to ensure ready access by non-car owning households and other people with limited or impaired mobility.

-4.7 Para 9.1 (Development in the Rural Area) states "Only a limited amount of development should therefore take place in the other towns and villages in the Borough [which includes Woburn Sands] and any shortfall in housing completions in the city will not be affected by more development in the rural settlements".
+Woburn Sands is classified as a Key Settlement in the rural area.
+Para 9.1 (Development in the Rural Area) states "Only a limited amount of development should therefore take place in the other towns and villages in the Borough [which includes Woburn Sands] and any shortfall in housing completions in the city will not be affected by more development in the rural settlements".

-4.8 Table 5.2 of the Core Strategy gives proposed housing targets for various areas; the target for rural areas is as follows:
+Table 5.2 of the draft Core Strategy gives proposed housing targets for various areas; the target for rural areas is as follows: